s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:CloudHaskellArrowParallel}

-Finally, we describe in this Chapter how to implement the PArrows API with the Cloud Haskell code provided in this experiment and evaluate our results.
+Finally, we describe in this Chapter how to implement the PArrows API with Cloud Haskell and evaluate our results.

 We start by
 explaining how to implement `ArrowParallel` in Chapter \ref{sec:CloudHaskellArrowParallelInstance}.
-Then, we discuss the limits of the current code: Why we can not yet give a proper instance for `ArrowLoopParallel` or a proper `Future` implementation in Chapter \ref{sec:CloudHaskellArrowParallelLimits}.
-We finally lay out a possible solution to this which could be implemented in the future in Chapter
+Then, we discuss the limits of the current code and explain why we can not yet give a proper instance for `ArrowLoopParallel` or a proper `Future` implementation in Chapter \ref{sec:CloudHaskellArrowParallelLimits}.
+Finally, we lay out a possible solution to this which could be implemented in the future in Chapter
 \ref{sec:CloudHaskellArrowParallelLimitsMitigation}.